NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot-filler.md

 ### Description

 A description of the slot filler, which will appear when you click on the slot filler's name on the character tab.
-This field accepts markdown, HTML, and calculations within {}.
+This field accepts markdown and HTML.

 ### Picture URL